How To Find & Fix Keyword Cannibalization

 One thing you can do is create a process to help you keep better track of your keywords.
 For example, try using a spreadsheet to list the keywords you’re targeting and their associated URLs.
 You can use it to check if you’ve already targeted a specific keyword for which you want to optimize a new page.
 Every time you create a new page, you can add it to the spreadsheet and expand your list.

-Suppose you don’t feel like tracking all of your keywords all of the time.
-In that case, you should consider performing regular keyword audits to make sure you haven’t accidentally cannibalized any keywords with your new content.
+If you don’t feel like tracking all of your keywords all of the time, consider performing regular keyword audits to make sure you haven’t accidentally cannibalized any keywords with your new content.
 Use tools like Google Search Console or Ahrefs Site Explorer to regularly scan your site’s keywords and fix any keyword cannibalization problems.

 Perform a Professional SEO Audit Today